 Cold Therapy Treatment For Elbow and Forearm Pain Traveling Down To Thumb

-Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relief for new injuries.
-It is also great as a maintenance treatment for overuse injuries.
-Cold therapy should be used for new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
+Biofreeze Pain Relieving Gel is a cold therapy gel that provides pain relieve for new injuries and is great as a maintenance treatment for overuse and repetitive use injuries such as tennis elbow.
+Cold therapy should be used on new and recent injuries instead of heat as it cools the area much like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If you have recently injured the brachioradialis muscle, suspect tennis elbow or have unexplained pain that has just started in the elbow going down the forearm and into the thumb, use Biofreeze.
 Rub the gel into the entire elbow area going down to the back of the forearm and hand.

 For arthritic or chronic shoulder, arm, elbow and hand pain relief I recommend Sombra Warm Therapy Pain Relieving Gel.
 Sombra provides warmth without burning and is better at relieving pain than other over the counter pain creams.
-To relieve extensor digitorum muscle pain apply Sombra all around the elbow and down the back of the forearm, into the wrist, and thumb.
+To relieve brachioradialis muscle pain apply Sombra all around the elbow and down the forearm, into the wrist, hand, and thumb.

 Wrist Brace To Support Wrist and Thumb